yanghengtang/tp/docs/DeveloperGuide.md

        Expected: Remark successfully removed from the first patient.
 Success message shown in the status message.

     4. Test case (Missing index): `remark_p r\Patient undergoing speech therapy`<br>
        Expected: Remark is not deleted.
 Error details shown in the status message.

+### Adding a doctor

+1. Adding a doctor

+    1. Prerequisites: There exist no doctor with NRIC `T1258979J` in the database.

+    2. Test case (Valid parameters): `add_d n\Bunny Cai Hong ic\T1258979J`<br>
+       Expected: Doctor successfully added into doctor list.
+Details of the added patient shown in the status message.
+The list of doctors now consists of the added doctor.

+    3. Test case (Missing parameter): `add_d n\Bunny Cai Hong`, `add_d ic\T1258979J` or any command with missing parameters<br>
+       Expected: No patient is added.
+Error details shown in the status message.

+    4. Test case (Invalid Name): `add_d n\ ic\T1258979J`<br>
+       Expected: Similar to previous.

+    5. Test case (Invalid NRIC): `add_d n\Bunny Cai Hong ic\S1979Y`<br>
+       Expected: Similar to previous.

+    6. Test case (Repeated Parameter): `add_d n\Bunny Cai Hong ic\T1258979J ic\T1258979H` or any command with repeated parameter<br>
+       Expected: Similar to previous.

+### Listing all doctors

+1. Listing all doctors

+    1. Prerequisites: Multiple doctors in the doctor list.

+    2. Test case: `list_d`<br>
+       Expected: List of doctor updates to show all doctors.
+Success message shown in the status message.

+    3. Test case: `list_d 512807`, `list_d xxfajkl`, `list_d n\Bunny Cai Hong` or any command with extra characters supplied<br>
+       Expected: Similar to previous.

+### Editing a doctor

+1. Editing a doctor's name while all doctorss are being shown

+    1. Prerequisites: List all doctors using the `list_d` command.
+Multiple doctorss in the doctor list.

+    2. Test case (Valid Name): `edit_d 1 n\Bunny Cai Hong`<br>
+       Expected: First doctor's name successfully edited.
+Details of the edited doctor shown in the status message.

+    3. Test case (Missing index): `edit_d n\Bunny Cai Hong`<br>
+       Expected: doctor's name is not edited.
+Error details shown in the status message.

+    4. Test case (Missing Parameter): `edit_d 1`<br>
+       Expected: Similar to previous.

+    5. Test case (Invalid Index): `edit_d x n\Bunny Cai Hong` (where x is lesser than one or larger than the list size)<br>
+       Expected: Similar to previous.

+    6. Test case (Repeated Parameter): `edit_d 1 n\Bunny Cai Hong n\Cai Hong`<br>
+       Expected: Similar to previous.

+2. Editing a doctor's NRIC while all doctors are being shown

+    1. Prerequisites: List all doctors using the `list_d` command.
+Multiple doctors in the doctor list.
+There exist no doctor with NRIC `T1258979J` in the database.

+    2. Test case (Valid NRIC): `edit_d 1 ic\T1258979J`<br>
+       Expected: First doctor's NRIC successfully edited.
+Details of the edited doctor shown in the status message.
+Appointments with doctor's old NRIC will be updated to the new doctor's NRIC.

+    3. Test case (Missing index): `edit_d ic\T1258979J`<br>
+       Expected: Doctor's NRIC is not edited.
+Error details shown in the status message.

+    4. Test case (Missing Parameter): `edit_d 1`<br>
+       Expected: Similar to previous.

+    5. Test case (Invalid Index): `edit_d x ic\T1258979J` (where x is lesser than one or larger than the list size)<br>
+       Expected: Similar to previous.

+    6. Test case (Repeated Parameter): `edit_d 1 ic\T1258979J ic\T1258979H`<br>
+       Expected: Similar to previous.

+### Finding a doctor

+1. Finding a doctor with a given name `Jonathan`

+    1. Prerequisites: List all doctors using the `list_d` command.
+Multiple doctors in the doctor list.
+There exist a doctor named `Jonathan`.

+    2. Test case: `find_d jonathan`<br>
+       Expected: Doctor list updates to show all doctors named jonathan.
+Success message shown in the status message.

+    3. Test case (Missing keyword): `find_p`<br>
+       Expected: Doctor list will not update.
+Error details shown in the status message.

+### Deleting a doctor

+1. Deleting a doctor while all doctors are being shown

+    1. Prerequisites: List all doctors using the `list_d` command.
+Multiple doctors in the list.

+    2. Test case: `delete_d 1`<br>
+       Expected: First doctor is deleted from the list.
+Details of the deleted doctor shown in the status message.

+    3. Test case (Missing Index): `delete_d`<br>
+       Expected: No doctor is deleted.
+Error details shown in the status message.

+    4. Test case (Invalid Index): `delete_d x`(where x is smaller than one or larger than the list size)<br>
+       Expected: Similar to previous.

+### Viewing a doctor

+1. Viewing a doctor while all doctors are being shown

+    1. Prerequisites: List all doctors using the `list_d` command.
+Multiple doctors in the list.

+    2. Test case: `view_d 1`<br>
+       Expected: Doctor window pop up with details of the first doctor from the list.
+Details of the selected doctor shown in the status message.

+    3. Test case (Invalid Index): `view_d x` (where x is smaller than one or larger than the list size)<br>
+       Expected: Doctor window does not pop up.
+Error details shown in the status message.

+### Adding a specialisation

+1. Adding a specialisation to a doctor while all doctors are being shown

+    1. Prerequisites: List all doctors using the `list_d` command.
+Multiple doctors in the doctor list.
+Ensure the first doctor does not have the specialisation "Orthopaedic".

+    2. Test case: `add_tag_d 1 t\Orthopaedic`<br>
+       Expected: Specialisation successfully added to first doctor.
+Details of the specialisation shown in the status message.

+    3. Test case (Missing index): `add_tag_d t\Orthopaedic`<br>
+       Expected: Specialisation is not added.
+Error details shown in the status message.

+    4. Test case (Missing parameter): `add_tag_d 1`<br>
+       Expected: Similar to previous.

+    5. Test case (Multiple parameters): `add_tag_d 1 t\Orthopaedic t\Orthopaedic`<br>
+       Expected: Similar to previous.

+### Deleting a medical condition

+1. Deleting a specialisation from a doctor while all doctors are being shown

+    1. Prerequisites: List all doctors using the `list_d` command.
+Multiple doctors in the doctor list.
+Ensure the first doctor has the specialisation "Orthopaedic".

+    2. Test case: `delete_tag_d 1 t\Orthopaedic`<br>
+       Expected: Specialisation successfully deleted from the first doctor.
+Details of the specialisation shown in the status message.

+    3. Test case (Missing index): `delete_tag_d t\Orthopaedic`<br>
+       Expected: Specialisation is not deleted.
+Error details shown in the status message.

+    4. Test case (Missing parameter): `delete_tag_d 1`<br>
+       Expected: Similar to previous.

+    5. Test case (Multiple parameters): `delete_tag_d 1 t\Orthopaedic t\Orthopaedic`<br>
+       Expected: Similar to previous.

+### Editing a doctor's remark

+1. Editing a doctor's remark while all doctors are being shown

+    1. Prerequisites: List all doctors using the `list_d` command.
+Multiple doctors in the doctor list.

+    2. Test case: `remark_d 1 r\Doctor away from 2023-11-01 to 2023-11-15`<br>
+       Expected: Remark successfully added to the first doctor.
+Success message shown in the status message.

+    3. Test case: `remark_d 1 r\` or `remark_d 1`<br>
+       Expected: Remark successfully removed from the first doctor.
+Success message shown in the status message.

+    4. Test case (Missing index): `remark_d r\Doctor away from 2023-11-01 to 2023-11-15`<br>
+       Expected: Remark is not deleted.
+Error details shown in the status message.

 ### Saving data